EPCCed/green-hpc/lectures/1-introduction/README.md

 # What is Green HPC?

 Green HPC is carbon-efficient HPC system use, meaning a pattern of usage that emits the least carbon possible.<br>
-Only three activities reduce the carbon emissions associated with HPC system use.
+There are three strategies for reducing carbon emissions associated with HPC system use.

 .center[![:scale_img 80%](green_software_principles.png)]